I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfhwaccess/nf-wdfhwaccess-wdf-write-port-buffer-uchar.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>The size of the buffer must be large enough to contain at least the specified number of bytes.</p>

-<p>The size of the buffer must be large enough to contain at least the specified number of bytes.</p>

 ## -requirements